 Yachats La De Da Parade - Independence Day festival and fireworks show.

 Yachats Music Festival is held in July, the weekend after July first.

-Yachats Village Mushrooms Fest takes place the third weekend of October.
+Yachats Village Mushrooms Fest takes place on the third weekend of October.

-Yachats Celtic Music Festival is held in the second weekend of November.
+Yachats Celtic Music Festival is held on the second weekend of November.

 Cape Perpetua Scenic Area is 2,700 acres of old growth forests that extend along the coast...